davekinkead/big-data-and-democracy/outline.md

   - 1920's (radio, more asymemetric to active, national demos)
   - mass media (tv, huge asymmetry to active, very broad demos)

-Attributes of the networks

-  - asymmetry of power
-  - cost of production
-  - 1 to 1, vs 1 to many, many to many, (some to some)
-  - geographical reach
-  - discrimination of message

 # Individualised Media fragements the Demos